top of page

 Phosphorus and Silicone Free Staining Inhibitor for Light Weight Metals

-➣ Jiali Jiang, Solvay
+➣ Jiali Jiang, Syensqo

 Non-ferrous metals, including aluminum, magnesium and titanium, are increasingly used in various markets due to the rapid growth of communication, construction and transportation industries.
 The recent trends of automotive electrification and fuel economy improvement accelerate the adoption of lightweight metals such as aluminum alloys.
 Aluminum alloys are susceptible to staining during fabrication.
 It brings new challenges to metalworking fluids formulators and end users.
 In this presentation, we will discuss the current staining inhibition technologies and introduce the next generation staining inhibitor, which is phosphorus and silicone free.
 We will compare its anti-staining performance at low dosage in different environments and discuss the thermal stability and toxicity, comparing to other existing solutions.